Skip to content

 • Same course, different university: you'd need to decline your current offer and use UCAS Extra or Clearing.
 There's no way to simply "transfer" an offer between universities.

-• Completely different course and university: if it's after the January deadline and before results, you're usually looking at withdrawing and reapplying for 2027.
+• Completely different course and university: if it's after the January deadline and before results, you're looking at withdrawing and reapplying for 2027.
 If it's post-results, Clearing is the route.

 Aerial view of a university campus